mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I chose raidz1.
 I think the odds of two drives failing simultaneously in my NAS is fairly low, and I use restic (TODO: link) to back everything up to the cloud anyway.

-When choosing which ZFS mode to use, don't think "how willing am I to lose data?" but rather, "how willing am I to spend a day repairing my storage?"
-You shouldn't think of RAID as a backup strategy.
-RAID doesn't so much protect you against data loss as it protects you against the hassle of recovering your data from backup if your disk fails.
+When choosing which ZFS mode to use, don't think "how willing am I to lose data?" but rather, "how willing am I to spend several hours recovering my data?"
+[ZFS is not a backup strategy](https://www.raidisnotabackup.com/).
+ZFS can protect you against disk failure, but there are many threats to your data that ZFS won't mitigate, such as accidental deletion, malware, or physical theft of your server.

+To me, the value of ZFS is that I don't have to resort to my cloud backups if one drive dies.
+With raidz1, I'll have to recover from backups if two drives fail, which is a pain but not the end of the world.
+To me, it's not worth giving up 26% of my server's usable storage for raidz2.

-The more physical drives you have, the more defensive you want to be about disk failure.
-If I had a pool of 30 disks, I'd probably use raidz2 or raidz3, but the odds of two disks failing when I only have five or six total is pretty small.
+The more physical drives you have, the more defensive you should be about disk failure.
+If I had a pool of 20 disks, I'd probably use raidz2 or raidz3.

 ## How I chose parts